To be completed by the practice ✍️

 [INSERT PRACTICE NAME] will use Patient Triage as an Online Consultation platform.
 Patient Triage enables patients to report medical issues, submit an administrative request, and seek self-help guidance.
 The practice usually triages the request and responds within a stated timeframe.
-This protocol outlines appropriate use of the service and how it is embedded in the running of the practice.
+This protocol outlines the appropriate use of the service and how it is embedded in the running of the practice.

 How does Patient Triage work?

 Patients access Patient Triage via a link on the practice's website.
 Accurx provides the URL for this link to the practice, for them to display on their website.
 When the patient clicks on this link, this opens up a webpage which offers the patient the ability to:

 Seek self-help - this links to NHS guidance